cdgrubbs/CMPLXSYS-530-Final/README.md

 ### Goal
 *****

-In the world of software development, it is a difficult problem to get a team of coders to work together efficiently.
+In the world of software development, it is a difficult and pervasive problem to get a team of coders to work together efficiently.
 The problem comes from getting multiple files and functions made by multiple coders to work well together all the while they are developed simultaneously.
-The goal of my model is to find the best and fastest way to plan and code and entire program with no bugs.
+While there are platforms that allow for simultaneous editing, merger conflicts are commonplace.
+The goal of the model is to find the best and fastest way to plan and code and entire program with no bugs.

 &nbsp;
 ### Justification
 ****
 _Short explanation on why you are using ABM_

-Everything that is done to develop a program is completely reliant on how the coders themselves work and plan.
+Everything that is done to develop a program is completely reliant on how the coders work and plan both together and individually.
 By using an ABM I will be able to see all of the emergant effects of changing a paticular style of planning or coding since it all boils down to the agents themselves.
 If I didn't use ABM I wouldn't be able to know if the style I have used actually works, since it would just be applying unsupported numbers.

 &nbsp;
 ### Main Micro-level Processes and Macro-level Dynamics of Interest